-Avoid the terrifying plastic waste these holidays with our 6 tips & ideas to not only have a spooktacular but sustainable Halloween.
+Avoid the terrifying plastic waste these holidays with our 6 tips & ideas to not only have a spooktacular Halloween but a sustainable one too!

 🎃 Pumpkins: Pumpkin carving is a must at Halloween but don't throw the insides out, pumpkin soup anyone or pumpkin pie, Yum!
 After the holidays you can give the rest of your pumpkin to the chickens (they love it) or add to the compost bin.
 Pick your own pumpkin from your local pumpkin patch its a fun family day out & a great way to help support your local farmers.

 Witches and goblins

 👻 Costumes: It is estimated around 7 million poor-quality, cheaply made Halloween costumes are disposed of each year in the UK alone and with most Halloween costumes being made solely of polyester (a synthetic fiber derived from coal, air, water, and petroleum) an Eco-friendly Halloween costume is a must.
 Get crafty & make your own, check out Pinterest for lots of great ideas.
 You can use old clothes or buy second hand on eBay or better yet visit your local charity shop & support a good cause.